Chotta Mumbai: Release

-The film was released on 7 April 2007 in 60 screens in Kerala, the biggest release for a Malayalam film.
+The film was released on 7 April 2007 across 60 screens in Kerala, the biggest release for a Malayalam film.
 A digitally remastered 4K Dolby Atmos version was released theatrically on 6 June 2025.

 Critical reception

 The film was well received by critics.
 Unni R. Nair, in his review for Nowrunning.com said, "An out and out entertainer, it's a film that you would like to just sit back and enjoy, pushing all logical thinking to the background.
 Chotta Mumbai is a film that cashes in on Mohanlal's superstar image and its aim is merely to entertain and enthrall."
 Paresh C Palicha of Rediff.com gave the film a rating and positively reviewed the film's script, Mohanlal's lead performance, Anwar Rasheed's direction as well as the performances of the supporting cast.
 Sify.com also published an extremely positive review and said: "What makes the film tick is Mohanlal's at the heart of this mad, mad, mad world with his impeccable sense of comic timing.
 Clearly, he is at home playing this type of character- for him, it is the equivalent of an old pair of Hawai slippers.
 If laughter is the best medicine then Anwar Rasheed has earned his stripes yet again."